Getting An Old Car Running

 Crank The Starter Motor

-With the spark plugs removed and primary coil wire removed (you don't want to start the engine yet) see if the starter motor will crank by turning the key.
-If it does, you can check to see if the mechanical fuel pump is working.
+With the spark plugs removed and primary coil wire removed, see if the starter motor will crank.
+If it does, you can then check to see if the mechanical fuel pump is working.

 Install new spark plugs, properly gapped, or clean and re-gap the old ones.
 Re-attach the primary coil wire.
-With good spark, fresh gas, and a fully-charged battery, you're now ready to see if the engine will fire up.
+With good spark, fresh gas, and a fully-charged battery, you're now ready.
 The carburetor choke, whether it's automatic or manual, should be closed.

-If the engine fires after starting fluid was sprayed, but doesn't continue to run, that tells you the ignition is O.K.
-You can then concentrate on the fuel system.
+If the engine fires after starting fluid was sprayed, but doesn't continue to run, that tells you the ignition is OK and it's a fuel issue.

 Related Articles: